3D printing: Social change

 Since the 1950s, a number of writers and social commentators have speculated in some depth about the social and cultural changes that might result from the advent of commercially affordable additive manufacturing technology.
-In recent years, 3D printing is creating significant impact in the humanitarian and development sector.
+In recent years, 3D printing has created a significant impact in the humanitarian and development sector.
 Its potential to facilitate distributed manufacturing is resulting in supply chain and logistics benefits, by reducing the need for transportation, warehousing and wastage.
 Furthermore, social and economic development is being advanced through the creation of local production economies.

 Others have suggested that as more and more 3D printers start to enter people's homes, the conventional relationship between the home and the workplace might get further eroded.
 Likewise, it has also been suggested that, as it becomes easier for businesses to transmit designs for new objects around the globe, so the need for high-speed freight services might also become less.
 Finally, given the ease with which certain objects can now be replicated, it remains to be seen whether changes will be made to current copyright legislation so as to protect intellectual property rights with the new technology widely available.

-As 3D printers became more accessible to consumers, online social platforms have developed to support the community.
-This includes websites that allow users to access information such as how to build a 3D printer, as well as social forums that discuss how to improve 3D print quality and discuss 3D printing news, as well as social media websites that are dedicated to share 3D models.
-RepRap is a wiki based website that was created to hold all information on 3D printing, and has developed into a community that aims to bring 3D printing to everyone.
-Furthermore, there are other sites such as Pinshape, Thingiverse and MyMiniFactory, which were created initially to allow users to post 3D files for anyone to print, allowing for decreased transaction cost of sharing 3D files.
-These websites have allowed greater social interaction between users, creating communities dedicated to 3D printing.